 Instruments other than FX can be tested in this framework as well, although results may vary depending on whether market data is enabled on the user's account.
 Error handling in the VBA code below takes care of edge cases where the returned message from the API is not in the expected format.
 Make sure to add AssetType options through Data Validation when testing this on a broader range of instruments.
 For more information on Market Data in our LIVE environment, see: Enabling Market Data.

 The below cells are named in this spreadsheet, which allows for easy referencing in VBA.
 See Formulas → Name Manager for more information.

-Now that all the inputs are in place, with the correct names, the below VBA is assigned to the Update Chart button to automatically pull the most recent data.
+Now that all the inputs are in place (using names cells) the below VBA is assigned to the Update Chart button to automatically pull the most recent data.
 See the comments added to the code below to get a better understanding of the intended workflow.
 The key points in this script are:

 - The query URL string and parameters are automatically constructed based on the provided inputs, combining the values of the provided fields with the relevant request parameters such as AssetType, Uic and Horizon.